 Imagine living in Glenelg in the early 1900’s with a kitchen smaller than most modern residential entrance halls.
-Yes, we are talking about an old gas cooker surrounded by a concrete hob.
-No bench kitchen tops or storage!
+Yes, bu mid-century this had been replaced by a gas cooker surrounded by a concrete hob.
+Still no bench kitchen tops or storage!
 This was the reality for our client for many years until we added a touch of coastal elegance to her kitchen!

 Adjacent to the small kitchen was a dysfunctional pantry almost twice the size!

 The brief for this design was to deliver something ‘light and bright’, preferably with profiled cabinet doors in keeping with the tradition of the 100+ year old home.

 In addition to the need for preparation space, storage and modern-day appliances, this kitchen also had the unique need to incorporate a laundry.